-Most of the reviewed works presented an evaluation, except from (Huang and Zhu, 2019) and (Rass et al., 2019).
+Most of the reviewed works presented an evaluation, except from [66] and [65].
 The former presented a demonstration on a case study using the Tennessee Eastman (TE) process, while the second presented a numerical example.
-However, even though (Zhu and Rass, 2018a) and (Zhu and Rass, 2018b) evaluated their proposed method they do not use any real data.
+However, even though [63] and [64] evaluated their proposed method they do not use any real data.
 They also do not offer any insight to the meaning of the payoff values they use for each game and how they can be acquired.
-In the same way (Yang et al., 2018), use random numeric values for the Attacker's benefit and the organisation's loss during the evaluation of the proposed method.
+In the same way, [67] use random numeric values for the Attacker's benefit and the organisation's loss during the evaluation of the proposed method.

-Interestingly (Rass et al., 2019), was the only work that allowed an asynchronous movement of the defender and the attacker.
+Interestingly, [65] was the only work that allowed an asynchronous movement of the defender and the attacker.
 Finally, another limitation for observed in many of the reviewed works of this subsection is the way they model the problem.
-Specifically (Zhu and Rass, 2018a), and (Zhu and Rass, 2018b) use firewalls for the second phase of their game that corresponds to the movement of the Attacker from the initial access node to the final goal, which is unrealistic and limiting.
-Similarly (Rass et al., 2019), use vulnerabilities which outdated as will be explained in the next section.
+Specifically, [63] and [64] use firewalls for the second phase of their game that corresponds to the movement of the Attacker from the initial access node to the final goal, which is unrealistic and limiting.
+Similarly, [65] use vulnerabilities which outdated as will be explained in the next section.